beaker-project/beaker/documentation/user-guide/reports.rst

 The "Matrix" report gives a user an overall picture of results for any given Job, or number of Jobs combined.
 It shows a matrix of Tasks run and the Arch that they were run on.
-The "Reports->Matrix" is accesable from the top menu.
+The "Reports->Matrix" is accessible from the top menu.

 .. figure:: report_matrix.png